 Innovation Under Section 2 of the Sherman Act

 Antitrust cases, including recent complaints filed against dominant technology platforms, have alleged conduct that harms innovation.
-Courts, however, have little experience adjudicating such allegations.
-This article concludes that Section 2 of the Sherman Act is sufficiently broad to address conduct that harms innovation, but courts have little experience adjudicating such allegations.
-This article briefly reviews the economics literature relating the effects of market power on innovation incentives and identifies circumstances in which structural conditions warrant a presumption that anticompetitive conduct by a dominant firm is likely to harm or promote innovation and describe various ways in which consideration of likely innovation effects might support finding an antitrust violation or provide a defense of otherwise anticompetitive conduct.
+Section 2 of the Sherman Act is sufficiently broad to address conduct that harms innovation, but courts have little experience adjudicating such allegations.
+This article briefly reviews the economics literature regarding the effects of market power on innovation incentives.
+We identify circumstances in which structural conditions warrant a presumption that anticompetitive conduct by a dominant firm is likely to harm or promote innovation and describe various ways in which consideration of likely innovation effects might support finding an antitrust violation or provide a defense of otherwise anticompetitive conduct.

 Keywords: Innovation, antitrust, Sherman Act, monopolization